Is Your Dog Always Scratching & Biting? Here Are 4 Possible Reasons

 Getting to the Root of Itchy Skin

-While environmental allergens can cause constant scratching, food allergies are often the cause of this condition.
-Some dog foods have ingredients that are proven to cause allergic reactions because dogs have a hard time digesting ingredients like corn, wheat, soy or animal-by-products.
-It’s important that you switch to a food that is fresh and is free of any known allergy causing ingredients
+While environmental allergens can cause constant scratching, food intolerances are more often the cause of dogs scratching and biting at their skin.
+Some dog foods have ingredients that are proven to cause adverse reactions because dogs have a hard time digesting ingredients like corn, wheat, soy or animal-by-products.
+It’s important that you switch to a food that is fresh and free of any known itch-causing ingredients